RetroDECK/ES-DE/USERGUIDE.md

 C:\Users\myusername\ROMs\nes
 ```

-Then simply copy your game ROMs into this folder, and you should end up with something like this:
+Then simply copy your game ROMs into this folder, and you should end up with something like the following:

 ```
 ~/ROMs/nes/Legend of Zelda, the.zip